eben-roux/eben-roux.github.io/_posts/2010-07-27-aggregate-roots-vs-single-responsibility-(and-other-issues).md

 The particular Car is the same car in the real world.
 Just look at the registration number.
 However, the context within which it is used changes.
 It is, in OO terms, a specialization of a Car class to incorporate the context.
 This inevitably leads to data duplication of sorts since the data for each BC will probably be stored in different databases.

 Assuming we view this as a problem, how could we solve this?
 As proposed by the GoF we could try composition.
 In DCI terms the context can aggregate the different entities.
-I previously blogged about an [previous post]({{ aneamic use-case model }}/domain-driven%20design/2009/11/23/ddd-%213d-ar/) and the context looks an awful lot like a use-case.
+I previously blogged about an [aneamic use-case model]({{ site.baseurl }}/domain-driven%20design/2009/11/24/ddd-!3d-ar/) and the context looks an awful lot like a use-case.
 I have not played around with how to get these concepts into code but we'll get there.

 ### Repositories return Aggregate Roots?